A guide to PIDA

 Originally published by Sweet & Maxwell in its series Current Law Statutes, this edition sets out the revised and amended text of the Public Interest Disclosure Act 1998.
 Authoritative notes - originally drawn on background papers and parliamentary debates - have been fully updated and now take account of an extensive review of one hundred legal decisions made under the Act.

 Part 1 was updated at January 2007 and can be downloaded as the summary and guide to the Act.
 It describes the background to the legislation, how it was intended to work and includes guidance on whistleblowing arrangements and practical tips for workers, organisations and their advisers.

 Part 2 is the text of the Act with annotations.
 This was published in Feb 2003 and the case law is accurate at that date.
 Inevitably there have been several important legal decisions on the Act and an update on many of these decisions can be found here and a note on the decisions on the meaning of "in good faith" can be found here.

-Latest: Please see our briefing on the changes to PIDA 1998 in light of the Enterprise and Regulatory Reform Act 2013.
+Please see our briefing for further information on the changes to PIDA 1998 in light of the Enterprise and Regulatory Reform Act 2013.

 PUBLIC INTEREST DISCLOSURE ACT 1998

 Annotated guide from Public Concern at Work